openvinotoolkit/openvino/docs/articles_en/openvino-workflow/running-inference/inference-devices-and-modes/gpu-device.rst

 - `GPU plugin developer documentation <https://github.com/openvinotoolkit/openvino/blob/master/src/plugins/intel_gpu/README.md>`__
 - `OpenVINO Runtime GPU plugin source files <https://github.com/openvinotoolkit/openvino/tree/master/src/plugins/intel_gpu/>`__
-- `Accelerate Deep Learning Inference with Intel® Processor Graphics <https://software.intel.com/en-us/articles/accelerating-deep-learning-inference-with-intel-processor-graphics>`__
+- `Start AI Development with Intel <https://www.intel.com/content/www/us/en/developer/topic-technology/artificial-intelligence/overview.html>`__

 The GPU plugin is a part of the Intel® Distribution of OpenVINO™ toolkit.
 For more information on how to configure a system to use it, see the :doc:`GPU configuration <../../../get-started/configurations/configurations-intel-gpu>`.